tobias-sava/computer-science-notebook/Notes/Data Structures/4) Stacks.md

     - Can be done using recursion.

 Note: Watch out for memory leaks in lower level languages, memory must be managed with every action.
 This goes for every data structure of course.

 Example: .pop()'ing a stack.

 Rest done on paper, this structure was quite easy to understand and replicate.

+-

+Push: O(1)       // Adding to top of stack
+Pop: O(1)        // Removing from top of stack
+Peek: O(1)       // Looking at top element
+Contains: O(n)   // Searching through stack
+Length: O(1)     // Getting size of stack
+IsEmpty: O(1)    // Checking if stack is empty
+Clear: O(1)      // Removing all elements